 The next element is that the person must deliberately act with conscious disregard for human life.
 This is where that malice of forethought comes in.
 You have to be working in a hazardous manner.
 Sometimes, people have a good argument – I didn't intend to kill the person.

 I wasn't trying to kill the person, but it happened.
 If you're doing some dangerous activity that could kill another person.
 Then the person ends up dying, and it was foreseeable that the person could die because of your dangerous activity, like throwing knives and firing weapons recklessly out in the street.

 These could be natural and probable consequences that death could occur if you do that.
-The jury determines that you did act with conscience disregard, which could suffice for the malice of forethought.
+Therefore, the jury determines that you did act with conscience disregard, which could suffice for the malice of forethought.

 Sometimes there's express malice – someone gets mad, pulls out a gun, fires, and tries to kill somebody.
 Other times, it's a little bit more technical than that.
-It's implied malice where you look at what the person did.
+Finally, it's implied malice when you look at what the person did.
 It was foreseeable that what they did would cause death, and it ended up causing death.

 Real Murder Case Example in Norwalk, CA

 I had a case once where a client was being charged with the violent crime of murder in a challenging jurisdiction, Norwalk, and they're tough to deal with on issues.
 They had evidence because they had my client, who admitted that he had fired a weapon, and they were able to find that weapon was the one that killed the victim.